amanjeev/continuous-deployment-on-kubernetes/README.md

 # Lab: Build a Continuous Deployment Pipeline with Jenkins and Kubernetes

-For a more in-depth best practices guide, go to the solution posted [here](https://cloud.google.com/solutions/jenkins-on-container-engine).

 ## Introduction
 This guide will take you through the steps necessary to continuously deliver your software to end users by leveraging [Google Container Engine](https://cloud.google.com/container-engine/) and [Jenkins](https://jenkins.io) to orchestrate the software delivery pipeline.
 If you are not familiar with basic Kubernetes concepts, have a look at [Kubernetes 101](http://kubernetes.io/docs/user-guide/walkthrough/).